ttc-freebies/plugin-responsive-images/site/docs/downloads/download-oveerides.md

 **A note that these overrides are for templates that are using the standard Joomla overriding system**.
 If your template uses it's own overriding system the overrides probably won't work, so check your template before...

+### Since Joomla 4.0.6 there is only one override `layouts/joomla/html/image.php` but for B/C reasons the `layouts/ttc/image.php` it's still there.

 <create-joomla-plugin style="display: block;">
 <noscript>
 <h1>No Javascript?
 No Joy for you then...</h1>